gogulr/hotelautomation/README.md

 Sub corridor 2 Light 2 : OFF AC : ON

-Since the hotel management is trying this for the first time, it would be changing the requirements as to ​which electronic equipments are controlled and the ​criteria based on which they are controlled.
+Since the hotel management is trying this for the first time, it would be changing the requirements as to ​which electronic equipments are controlled and the criteria based on which they are controlled.

 Therefore, the solution design should be flexible enough to absorb these changes without a need to make significant changes in the program.